HomeDing/homeding.github.io/boards/esp32s3/index.md

 ## USB and JTAG Support

 The ESP32-S3 SoC directly supports USB and USB OTG ports and also has a built-in JTAG adapter for debugging.
+Some boards still come with a USB to Serial chip.

+### Using a board with a USB to Serial chip

+When you find a USB to Serial converter on the board the configuration for the USB features in the ESP32-S3 SoC must look like:

+* USB Mode: Hardware CDC amd JTAG
+* USB CDC On Boot: Disabled
+* USB Firmware MSC on Boot: Disabled
+* USB DFU on Boot: Disabled
+* Upload Mode: UART0 / Hardware CDC

+### Using a board with direct USB connectivity (CDC mode)

+These boards offer a USB connector that is connected to the GPIO19 (D-) and GPIO20 (D+).
+The configuration for the USB features in the ESP32-S3 SoC must look like:

+* USB Mode: Hardware CDC amd JTAG
+* USB CDC On Boot: Enabled
+* USB Firmware MSC on Boot: Disabled
+* USB DFU on Boot: Disabled
+* Upload Mode: UART0 / Hardware CDC

+When you find a USB to Serial converter on the board the configuration for the USB features in the ESP32-S3 SoC must look like:

 To use the USB port as Serial port the CDC on boot option must be enabled in the Arduino configuration.